-With such a vast array of picturesque locations spread far and wide, Britain offers both the photographer and the snap-shooting Instagrammer a bit of a conundrum.
+With such a vast array of arresting landscapes spread far and wide, Britain offers both the photographer and the snap-shooting Instagrammer a bit of a conundrum.
 Where to go?

-Such historical monuments as Hadrians Wall in the far north of England document a 2000-year-old past.
-For mountain lovers, Snowdonia is a pretty decent hand to play.
+Such historical, ancient monuments as Hadrians Wall in the far north of England document a 2000-year-old Roman occupation.
+For mountain lovers, Snowdonia must not be overlooked.
 This wild, rugged landscape is home to the highest peaks south of Scotland and only a stone's throw from the headlands of Anglesey and the glorious Pembrokeshire Coast.

-For a more pastoral, yet just as captivating immersion, the Yorkshire Dales and the nearby beguiling North York Moors hold relics of an ancient past.
-These two regions in the north of England tell of a wealthy industrial heritage, and the chance of a hike in picture-perfect surroundings.
+For a more pastoral, yet just as captivating scenery, the Yorkshire Dales and the nearby North York Moors hold relics of an ancient past.
+These two regions in the north of England tell of a wealthy industrial heritage and the chance to hike in picture-perfect surroundings.

-The above places are a minor dent into the possibilities of the Great British Countryside.
+The above locations merely scratch the surface of possibilities in the Great British Countryside.
 All in all, there's enough to keep that shutter button finger busier than a one-armed paper hanger with winnits.

 - At least 446,897 people live in the National Parks of Great Britain.

 - In 1951 the Peak District became the UK’s very first national park.
-The South Downs is its newest, confirmed as recently as 2010.
+The South Downs is the most recent, confirmed as such in 2010.

-- The Lake District is the countries most popular national park.
-According to a recent survey, this region in the north-west of England receives 15.8 million visitors annually.
+- The Lake District is the UK's most popular national park.
+According to a recent survey, this picturesque region of the north-west of England receives 15.8 million annual visitors.
 A figure which is predicted to rise as UNESCO has now given the park World Heritage Status.

 - Four out of eleven of the world's International Dark Sky Reserves are located in the UK: the Brecon Beacons, Exmoor, Snowdonia and the South Downs National Parks have all been given such status.
-They are home to some of the best star-gazing opportunities in the world.
+These parks are home to some of the best star-gazing opportunities on the planet.